chaegle/meta-alt-install/README.md

 LIMITATIONS
 -----------

 - After the successful execution a subsequent execution of the do_install_script task will have no impact on the output artifacts, i.e. the ucl2.xml and install_linux_fw_ram.txt[scr] will not change, as the source files have already had their ##<variable>## tags replaced.
-Presently the solution for this is to manually remove these files and re-bitbake the project.
+The task do_clean_extrai_install_files has been added to delete these files.
 - Currently no support for the 1GB SOM.
 This is to say that the outputted artifact (i.e. mfgtool_installer.zip) does not include the 1GB U-boot image.
 - No support for TrustFence enabled images.
 In particular this meta does not support closing OR updating a close device.
+- Support for the dey-image-aws image has not been fully tested.